• Cart

 Description

-Restore dependable boost response and factory-style engine performance with the Holset 3539372H New Turbocharger.
-Built as a direct replacement HX35W turbocharger for select Cummins diesel applications, this genuine Holset unit helps restore proper airflow, throttle response, and overall drivability.
-A worn or failing turbocharger can cause low boost, excessive smoke, poor acceleration, increased fuel consumption, abnormal noise, and reduced towing performance.
-The Holset 3539372H is designed to deliver consistent boost pressure and efficient airflow while maintaining OEM-quality fit and function.
-As a brand-new Holset turbocharger, this unit provides the reliability and durability expected from an original equipment turbo manufacturer.
-Always verify fitment by matching your original part number to the provided cross-reference numbers before ordering.
-Important Note: This turbocharger is designed for California Emissions applications.
+Restore factory boost response and dependable diesel performance with these genuine Holset HX35W Turbocharger options for Cummins-powered applications.
+Designed as direct replacement turbochargers, each HX35W unit helps restore proper airflow, throttle response, and overall drivability while maintaining the fit, function, and reliability expected from an original equipment turbocharger manufacturer.
+A worn or failing turbocharger can cause low boost pressure, excessive exhaust smoke, sluggish acceleration, increased fuel consumption, abnormal turbocharger noise, and reduced towing performance.
+These brand-new Holset turbochargers are engineered to deliver consistent boost pressure and efficient airflow, helping restore engine performance, responsiveness, and long-term reliability.
+Always verify fitment by matching your original part number and application requirements before ordering.
+Important Note: The 3539372H is designed specifically for California Emissions applications.
 California-emissions vehicles may utilize different turbocharger and engine component configurations than federal-emissions models.
-Please verify your OE part number and vehicle configuration prior to ordering to ensure proper fitment.
+Please verify your OE part number, emissions package, and vehicle configuration to ensure proper fitment.
+AVAILABLE HX35W OPTIONS: 3539372H – 12V California Emissions Applications 3539370H – 12V Automatic Transmission Applications 3539344H – 24V Automatic & Manual Transmission Applications

 Enter your zip and we'll see if installation is available.